 In eight years with Barcelona, Mascherano won the lot, lifting five La Liga titles, five Copas Del Rey, two Champions Leagues and a couple of Fifa Club World Cups before signing for Chinese Super League club Hebei China Fortune.
-He returned to Argentina with Estudiantes, whose chairman is Juan Sebastian Veron, and bowed out last year.
+He returned to Argentina with Estudiantes, whose chairman is Juan Sebastian Veron, and bowed out two years ago.

 Centre Back: Ramiro Funes Mori

 Career path: River Plate, Everton, Villarreal, Al-Nassr